substance/texture/docs/steps/0004-persistence.md

 ### Future

 - Using nodegit to create a commit when updating an archive.
 Then we probably want to allow to pass a message with the update.
-- expost version history in the client
+- expose version history in the client
 - off-line collaboration: storing diffs together when uploading, and providing a way to merge pull-requests.